A zero-one law for random walks in random environments on $\mathbb{Z}^2$ with bounded jumps: Random Walks in Dirichlet Environments

 Now define the graph $\Hg_{N,L}$ with vertex set

-where $M$ and $\partial$ are new vertices (Tournier uses $R$ and $\partial$, but in this paper, $R$ already has a meaning), and edges of $\Hg_{N,L}$ are of the following types: \begin{enumerate}[1.] \item edges induced by those of $\G$ inside $C_{N,L}$; \item If $x\in C_{N,L}$ corresponds to a vertex $x'\in\mathcal{S}_{N,L}$, there is \begin{enumerate}[(a)] \item an edge from $x$ to $\partial$ for each $y\in\mathcal{N}$ such that $(x'+y)\cdot\ell<0$, \item an edge from $\partial$ to $x$ for each $y\in-\mathcal{N}$ such that $(x'+y)\cdot\ell<0$, \item an edge from $x$ to $M$ for each $y\in\mathcal{N}$ such that $(x'+y)\cdot\ell>L$, \item an edge from $M$ to $x$ for each $y\in-\mathcal{N}$ such that $(x'+y)\cdot\ell>L$, \end{enumerate} \item A new ``special" edge from $M$ to $\partial$ and one from $\partial$ to $M$. \end{enumerate} Weights of all edges but the last two are induced by the corresponding weights in $\G$.
+where $M$ and $\partial$ are new vertices (in \cite{Tournier2015}, $R$ and $\partial$ are used, but in this paper, $R$ refers to the jump range, as defined in (\hyperlink{cond:C3}{C3}), and edges of $\Hg_{N,L}$ are of the following types: \begin{enumerate}[1.] \item edges induced by those of $\Gr$ inside $C_{N,L}$; \item If $x\in C_{N,L}$ corresponds to a vertex $x'\in\mathcal{S}_{N,L}$, there is \begin{enumerate}[(a)] \item an edge from $x$ to $\partial$ for each $y\in\mathscr{N}$ such that $(x'+y)\cdot\ell<0$, \item an edge from $\partial$ to $x$ for each $y\in-\mathscr{N}$ such that $(x'+y)\cdot\ell<0$, \item an edge from $x$ to $M$ for each $y\in\mathscr{N}$ such that $(x'+y)\cdot\ell>L$, \item an edge from $M$ to $x$ for each $y\in-\mathscr{N}$ such that $(x'+y)\cdot\ell>L$, \end{enumerate} \item A new ``special'' edge from $M$ to $\partial$ and one from $\partial$ to $M$. \end{enumerate} Weights of all edges but the last two are induced by the corresponding weights in $\Gr$.
 Note that several edges may share the same head and tail.
 If that is the case, identify such edges into one edge whose weight is the sum of all of the original weights in order to create a graph that is not a multigraph and fits our definitions (there is also a way to define RWDE on a multigraph by keeping track of vertices visited and edges taken, and if we used such a definition, the identification of multiple edges would not affect the distribution of the vertex path).
-By construction, zero divergence holds at all vertices in $C_{N,L}$.
-It remains to describe the weights of the new edges connecting $\partial$ and $M$ (Tournier only defines an edge from $M$ to $\partial$).
-Tournier shows that the quantity
+By construction, all vertices in $C_{N,L}$ have zero divergence.
+It remains to describe the weights of the new edges connecting $\partial$ and $M$ (the paper \cite{Tournier2015} only defines an edge from $M$ to $\partial$).
+It is shown in \cite[p.
+722]{Tournier2015} that the quantity